Quantum phase estimation based filtering: performance analysis and application to low-energy spectral calculation: theory

 \subsection{Window functions}

 The performance of the QPE-based filtering depends crucially on the form of $a_{j}$.
 In this work, we consider three forms of $a_{j}$: (1) the rectangular window, (2) the sine window, and (3) the Kaiser window.
+Note that many other windows have been proposed in classical signal processing~\cite{prabhu}, and a detailed exploration of their characteristics is left for future work.

 The first window is the rectangular window characterized by

 which is used in the conventional QPE algorithm and corresponds to setting $U_{\textrm{in}} = \textrm{H}^{\otimes n}$ with $\textrm{H}$ the Hadamard gate.
 The root mean squared error (RMSE) of the estimated phase achieved by this window function is proportional to $1/\sqrt{N}$ known as the standard quantum limit.